barionleg/ANTs_wiki/Dimensionality-of-ANTs-algorithms.md

 Supported dimensions: 2/3/4

-To apply a 3D warp to each volume of a multi-component image or time series, use `-d 3` and the `-e` option.
-Only use `-d 4` if you are supplying a 4D warp field.
+To apply a 3D warp (or multiple 3D warps) to each volume of a multi-component image or time series, use `-d 3` and the `-e` option.
+Only use `-d 4` if you are supplying 4D warp(s).

 The reference image must also match the dimension of the warp.
 Usually, the reference image will be one of the images you used in `antsRegistration`.